top of page

 2. Create statistical habits without being a statistician

 Robyn Dawes and Daniel Kahneman are well-known behavioral psychologists and behavioral economists.
 Dr. Dawes was one of the first to observe that people can get much of the power of statistics using an approach he called "improper linear models.” [iii] For our discussion, we call Dr. Dawes’ ground-breaking research “personal algorithms.”
-He and others showed how personal algorithms can be just as good as statistical algorithms, and certainly better than algorithms suffering from overfit or a lack of accuracy resulting from uncertainty.
+He and others showed how personal algorithms can be just as good as statistical algorithms, and certainly better than algorithms suffering from overfitting or a lack of accuracy resulting from uncertainty.
 Dawes and other researchers showed how a set of independent variables, likely correlated to the dependent variable, with judgmentally set coefficients will likely perform quite well.
 The Nobel-winning behavior economist Daniel Kahneman [iv] said:

 "The immediate implication of Dawes’s work deserves to be widely known: you can make valid statistical predictions without prior data about the outcome that you are trying to predict.
 All you need is a collection of predictors that you can trust to be correlated with the outcome."